standard-things/esm/README.md

 Unlockables
 ---

-Unlock extra features with an options file or the `"@std/esm"` field of your package.json.
+Unlock extra features with options specified as one of the following:

-Options may be specified as:
+* The `"@std/esm"` field in your package.json

-* JSON in an .esmrc, .esmrc.json, or package.json file
+* [JSON6](https://github.com/d3x0r/json6) in an .esmrc or .esmrc.json file
-* JSON or options file path in the `ESM_OPTIONS` environment variable
+* JSON6 or file path in the `ESM_OPTIONS` environment variable
 * CJS/ESM in an .esmrc.js or .esmrc.mjs file

 Commonly used options may be specified in shorthand form: